A boat trip from Rhodes to the old world charm of Symi

 Arriving at Gialos, Symi’s main port imprints itself into your memory like a photograph.
 But you’ll have no idea which era the photo was taken in.

 There’s an old world grandness to the multicoloured mansion houses within and above the port.
 So much so that you’re instantly transported to the days when this small Dodecanese island was awash with the fortunes earned from shipping.
-Except that back then, towards the end of the 19th and beginning of the 20th centuries, some 25,000 people lived here and the island’s famous boatyards produced around 500 new ships a year.
+Except that back then, towards the end of the 19th and beginning of the 20th century, some 25,000 people lived here and the island’s famous boatyards produced around 500 new ships a year.

 These days, the fishing and sailing boats in the waterfront bob to a different, more relaxed tune.
 That, though, hasn’t stopped Symi retaining its authenticity and traditions.
 So taking a boat trip here from bustling, cosmopolitan, Rhodes, right next door, is to instantly step into another kind of island charm.